PeterBrain/magento2-salable-qty/README.md

 - Display a custom message about the salable quantity on the product detail page.
   - Customizable message: Only x item(s) left!
   - Customizable threshold
 - Display custom message for products without salable quantity.
 This is the case if a product quantity equals 1 and is ordered, but is not yet shipped.
-The default behavior of Magento is to display an error message that the requested quantity is no longer available after a click on the Add to cart button.
+The default behavior of Magento 2 is to display an error message that the requested quantity is no longer available after a click on the Add to cart button.
 Not ideal, because this can cause confusion as the product will continue to be displayed as "in stock" until it is shipped.
   - Option to disable the Add to cart button
   - Option to show a lock symbol on the Add to Cart button
-  - Custmizable message: This product has been sold recently and is no longer available.
+  - Customizable message: This product has been sold recently and is no longer available.

 Display custom message for products with salable quantity at or below threshold:
 ![Display custom message for products with salable quantity at or below threshold.](https://github.com/peterbrain/magento2-salable-qty/blob/media/salable-qty_frontend-threshold.jpg?raw=true)